stecavalli/Flashlight-Android/README.md

 # Flashlight-Android
 This application was created with Android Studio to turn your smartphone's flashlight on and off.
-This project was used to create the Plugin to be used in Unity to access native Android functions and interact with the device's flashlight (see the "Plugin-for-Unity" repository for the creation of the Plugin and its use in Unity ).
+This project was used to create the Plugin to be used in Unity to access native Android functions and interact with the device's flashlight (see the [Plugin-for-Unity](https://github.com/stecavalli/Plugin-for-Unity) repository for the creation of the Plugin and its use in Unity ).
 # Software used:
 Android Studio Giraffe | 2022.3.1 Patch 3
 # Guide to creating and developing the app